 If you are new to contact lenses (or not!) and have any questions or concerns about your eyes or vision, call 956-269-9727.
 Texas State Optical Laredo will be happy to schedule you for a contact lens exam and fitting.

-With the help of Dr. Mario Barrera, you’ll be an expert in contact lens wear and care in no time!
+With the help of Dr. Roberto Ramos, you’ll be an expert in contact lens wear and care in no time!